AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/Anatomy of an Assembly Program.md

 > Reference: [_Posix.nl: Chapter 3, The NASM Language (Section 3.2.4 Equ: Defining Constants)_](http://www.posix.nl/linuxassembly/nasmdochtml/nasmdoc3.html) <br />

 ## _.bss_ Section
 The _.bss_ section contains uninitialized data.
+When you declare variables in the _.bss_ section, you are effectively reserving the memory for them.
 Typically, the memory set aside for the _.bss_ section is initialized to all 0s.

 ### _.bss_ Datatypes
 | [Pseudo-instruction](https://www.tortall.net/projects/yasm/manual/html/nasm-pseudop.html) | Full Name | Size (in bytes) | Size (in bits) |